Fanatec CSL Elite

 So much for the torque.
 What about the quality of Force Feedback?

 But not so.
 The FFB fires up.
 Barely noticable, more of the sublimial kind.
-I take counter measurement earlier and just so enough as I have never done with my CSW V1.
-Wow, this was the moment I knew that the CSL Elite will replace my CSW V1.
+I take counter measurement earlier and just so enough as I have never done with my older wheel bases.
+Wow, this was the moment I knew that the CSL DD will replace my CSW V1.

 I ran many more laps, for the joy of it, and to statistically validate my impression.
 Seriously, I don’t remember ever doing so many consecutive, incident free laps in the L49.
-Not with the Logitech G27, neither even with CSW V1.
+Not with the Logitech G27, neither even with CSW V1, but with the DD range, I can do incident-free laps as never before.

 I tried it with more of my favorite cars, including the MP4-30 (McLaren F1 car), Lotus 79 (F1 car of the infamous ground effect era in Formula 1) and the one always good for a nifty race, Formula Renault 2.0.
-In each and every car and lap, the CSL Elite was better than CSW V1.
+In each and every car and lap, the CSL DD (as well as the other Wheel Bases) was better than any belt-driven wheel I tried.

-Therefore, the CSL Elite Force Feedback is both, stronger, quicker and simply put, better than any other wheel base I have ever owned.
+The CSL DD is both, stronger, quicker and simply put, better than any other belt-driven wheel base I have ever owned.

 Part 2: CSL Elite Pedals

 To be honest, there’s not so much to say about the pedals with regards to race performance.
-The package comes with a brake pedal and a gas pedal.
-Both of which are linear and potentiometer based, as one knows from the Logitech and Thrustmaster competition.
+The package comes with a brake pedal, a gas pedal and a clutch pedal (except in the CSL Elite 1 without Load Cell).
+The brake and clutch pedal are linear and potentiometer based, as one knows from the Logitech and Thrustmaster competition.

 Unlike most of the competition (including inhouse competition), Fanatec uses torsion springs instead of compression strings.
 Regarding your foot feeling, this does not make for any difference.